Venafi/ecosystem-docs/docs/developers/design-patterns/general-guidelines.md

 # General Guidelines & Best Practices

-The following guidelines apply generically to all integrations to Venafi, regardless of integration type, and should be referenced as the integration is developed & tested, and as new features or enhancements are added.
+The following guidelines apply generically to all solutions to Venafi, regardless of solution type, and should be referenced as the solution is developed & tested, and as new features or enhancements are added.

 ## Naming Conventions